Differentially private inference via noisy optimization: Inference via noisy variance estimators

 The formula \eqref{eq:sandwich}, by construction, underestimates the variance of $\theta^{(K)}$ in finite samples, as it fails to account for the additional variability introduced by the privacy-preserving random noise mechanism.
 In the case of noisy gradient descent, this can be mitigated by making the following correction to equation~\eqref{eq:sandwich}:

 The correction \eqref{eq:var_cor_NGD} is motivated by the behavior of the noisy iterates of our algorithms at convergence.
-Indeed, from the proof of Theorem \ref{thm:NGD}, we know that with high probability, every iteration of the algorithm grows closer to the non-private solution $\hat\theta$, up to a privacy-preserving noisy neighborhood of radius $\frac{4\eta^2B^2K}{n\mu^2}$.
-Once this neighborhood is attained, the iterates approximately behave as a random walk around its boundary.
-Since we inject normally distributed noise with variance $\frac{4\eta^2B^2K}{n\mu^2}$, we see that $\theta^{(K)}$ will be approximately within a $\frac{8\eta^2B^2K}{n\mu^2}$-neighborhood of $\hat\theta$, which is precisely what we try to account for in equation~\eqref{eq:var_cor_NGD}.
-This corrected variance formula yields $(1-\alpha)$-confidence intervals of the form

-We demonstrate the practical impact of this correction in Figure~\ref{fig:finite sample correction} below, using noisy gradient descent on simulated data to estimate the parameters of a multivariate linear regression model.
-Data for this simulation were drawn from the same model as in Section~\ref{SecLinReg}.
-We see that the empirical coverage of the 95\% confidence intervals (for one particular regression coefficient) are indeed closer to the nominal 95\% level when this correction is included, and the effect is more pronounced for smaller sample sizes.
+From the proof of Theorem \ref{thm:NGD}, with high probability, every iteration of the algorithm grows closer to the non-private solution $\hat\theta$, up to a privacy-preserving noisy neighborhood of radius $\frac{4\eta^2B^2K}{n\mu^2}$.
+Once this neighborhood is attained, the iterates approximately behave as a random walk around the boundary.
+Since we inject Gaussian noise with variance $\frac{4\eta^2B^2K}{n\mu^2}$, we see that $\theta^{(K)}$ will be approximately within a $\frac{8\eta^2B^2K}{n\mu^2}$-neighborhood of $\hat\theta$, which is accounted for in equation~\eqref{eq:var_cor_NGD}.
+This corrected variance formula yields intervals $ \mbox{CI}^{cor}_{1-\alpha}(\theta_{0j})=\theta_j^{(K)}\pm \sqrt{\frac{\tilde{V_n}(\theta^{(K)})_{jj}}{n}+2\left( \frac{2\eta B \sqrt{K}}{n \mu } \right)^{2}} z_{1-\alpha/2}$.
+We demonstrate the practical impact of this correction in Figure~\ref{FigCI} below, using noisy gradient descent on simulated data to estimate the parameters in multivariate linear regression.
+Data were drawn from the same model as in Section~\ref{SecLinReg}, and optimization began at the same initial point ($\beta^{(0)} = 0$ and $\sigma^{(0)} = 1$).
+We see that the empirical coverage of the 95\% confidence intervals (for one particular regression coefficient) are indeed closer to the nominal 95\% level with the correction; the effect is more pronounced for smaller sample sizes.
 Naturally, one can also construct corrected confidence regions given ellipsoids centered at $\theta^{(K)}$ and shaped according to equation~\eqref{eq:var_cor_NGD}.
-We illustrate this construction in Figure \ref{fig:confidence regions}.
+We illustrate this construction in Figure \ref{FigCI}, where data were generated from a variation of the linear model from Section~\ref{SecLinReg}, in which the covariates are correlated rather than independent.